 Published Jan 2015 replacing April 2010, last reviewed with no updated 2018

-This page provides an overview for Nights Away Advisers (NAAs) assessing applicants for a nights away permit.
+This page provides a guide to applicants wishing to gain a nights away permit.
 It should be read in conjunction with Policy, Organisation and Rules (POR) of The Scout Association.
-Find out more information about the scheme for applicants and for Commissioners.
+Find out more about the scheme for Nights Away Advisers and for Commissioners.

 The Nights Away Permit Scheme